coolcsn/CsnUser/README.md

 )
 ```

 Configuration
 =============

 This Module doesn't require any special configuration.
-All that's needed is to set up a Connection for Doctrine.
+All that's needed is to set up a Connection for Doctrine and simple Mail configuration.

-https://github.com/doctrine/DoctrineORMModule -> See how to set up a Connection for Doctrine.
+1. Doctrine configuration example have in ``./vendor/CsnUser/config/doctrineorm.local.php.dist`` move in ``./config/autoload/doctrineorm.local.php``
-Doctrine configuration example have in ``CsnUser/config/doctrineorm.local.php.dist`` move in ``mainZendApp/config/autoload/doctrineorm.local.php``
+and change to your dissered fields(database name, host and etc.).

-and fix your fields.
+2. Mail Configuration example have in ``./vendor/CsnUser/config/mail.config.local.php.dist`` and you should move in ``./config/autoload/mail.config.local.php``

-Mail Configuration example have in ``CsnUser/config/mail.config.local.php.dist`` and you should move in ``mainZendApp/config/autoload/mail.config.local.php``.
+and change to your dissered fields(mail host, username, password).

-You can change to your 'static_salt' (other protection for registration with encryption in sha1) in ``module.config.php``.
+3.Import the SQL schema and needed data located in ``./vendor/CsnUser/data/csnDatabase.sql``.

-You need to import a SQL file that you can find in ``CsnUser/data/csnDatabase.sql`` in your database to be created schema and needed data;
+-You can change to your 'static_salt' (other protection for registration with encryption in sha1) in ``module.config.php``.

 Dependencies
 ============

 This Module depends on the following Modules:

- - DoctrineORMModule
+ - [DoctrineORMModule] (https://github.com/doctrine/DoctrineORMModule) - DoctrineORMModule integrates Doctrine 2 ORM with Zend Framework 2 quickly and easily.

- Reccommends
+ Recommends
  ============
- - CsnUser/Authorisation - Authorisation compatible for this Registration and Logging.
+ - [coolcsn/CsnAuthorization] (https://github.com/coolcsn/CsnAuthorization) - Authorization compatible for this Registration and Logging.
- - CsnUser/Navigation - Navigation panel;
+ - [coolcsn/CsnCms] (https://github.com/coolcsn/CsnCms) - Content management system;
- - CsnUser/Cms - Content management system;
+ - [coolcsn/CsnNavigation] (https://github.com/coolcsn/CsnNavigation) - Navigation module;